Thanks to Dan for writing this fun guest post for us!

 Taken from here:

 A whaling captain named John Pope Davenport settled at El Jarro Point, about half a mile from today’s town, in 1867.
 Davenport built a 400 foot wharf at the mouth of Agua Puerca Creek.
 This wharf was built to load the lumber brought down from the hills for shipment to Santa Cruz.
 A small village grew up around the port and was known as Davenport.
 Agua Puerca Creek brought down so much mud that the port filled up and steamers could not tie up to the wharf to load lumber.
-A small extension did not solve the problem so a competitor built a longer wharf, but it was destroyed in a storm, leaving what remains today.
-Captain Davenport went bankrupt and moved to Santa Cruz.
+A small extension did not solve the problem so a competitor built a longer wharf, but it was destroyed in a storm.
+What remains today is from a large cement pier that was constructed by the Santa Cruz Cement Co. in 1934.

 The pier is down the bluff directly south of the massive concrete manufacturing plant which is located on Coast Road (CA HWY 1) north-west of the town.
 Right where the train line diagonally crosses the road there will be a dirt lot that is available for parking.

 Above is a satellite image of the immediate area; the town on the right, the concrete plant on the left, and if viewed closely, the pier pylons can be seen stretching out into the ocean.
 Crossing the tracks and going to the edge of the bluff can earn you a spectacular view of the pier from above.